Right to Humane Treatment in Custody in Saudi Arabia

 • No torture or abuse: Physical or psychological torture, cruel treatment, and degrading punishment during detention or interrogation are prohibited by law.

-• Coerced confessions void: Any confession obtained through torture, threats, or duress is not admissible in court.
+• Coerced confessions void: Any confession obtained through torture, threats, or duress is not admissible in court — this is a critical safeguard because confessions carry heavy weight in Saudi proceedings.

-• Medical care: Detainees have the right to medical treatment while in custody.
+• Medical care: Detainees have the right to medical treatment while in custody, and facilities must provide access to healthcare.

 • Basic needs: Detention facilities must provide food, water, bedding, and sanitation.